abhijeetk/af-binder/docs/afb-migration-v1-to-v2.md

  - integration of the security requirements within the bindings
  - simplification of the API (after developer feedbacks)
- - removal of obscur features, cleanup
+ - removal of obscure features, cleanup

 The ***binder*** can run ***bindings*** v1 and/or v2 in any combination.
 Thus moving from v1 to v2 is not enforced.
 There is no real need.